python/devguide/stdlibchanges.rst

 ====================

 While the stdlib contains a great amount of useful code, sometimes you want more than is provided.
-This document it meant to explain how you can get either a new addition to a pre-existing module in the stdlib or add an entirely new module.
+This document is meant to explain how you can get either a new addition to a pre-existing module in the stdlib or add an entirely new module.